Maps-For-Good/maps-for-good/README.md

 # maps-for-good
-Maps-for-Good is a community-driven mapping platform that helps people easily find essential amenities—like shelters, food banks, public restrooms, and medical services—on an interactive map.
-Designed for accessibility and social impact, it empowers users to navigate their surroundings and connect with vital resources.
+Maps for Good is a community-driven mapping platform that helps people easily find accessible amenities—handicap bathrooms, benches, and handicap parking spaces—on an interactive map.
+Designed for accessibility, it empowers users to navigate their surroundings and connect with vital resources confidently.